Zip drive: Compatibility

-Zip disks must be used in a drive with at least the same capacity ability.
+Zip disks must be used in a drive with an equal or greater storage capacity.
 Higher-capacity drives can read lower-capacity media.
 The 250 MB drive writes much more slowly to 100 MB disks than the 100 MB drive, and the Iomega software is unable to perform a "long" (thorough) format on a 100 MB disk (They can be formatted in any version of Windows as normal; the advantage of the Iomega software is that the long format can format the 100 MB disks with a slightly higher capacity.
 250 MB disks format to the same size either way).
-The 750 MB drive has read-only support for 100 MB disks.
+The 750 MB drive can read and write to 250MB disks, but has read-only support for 100 MB disks.

-The retroreflective spot differs between the 100 MB disk and the 250 MB such that if the larger disk is inserted in a smaller-capacity drive, the disk is immediately ejected again without any attempt being made to access the disk.
+The retroreflective spot differs between the 100 MB disk and the 250 MB such that if the larger disk is inserted in a smaller-capacity drive, the disk is immediately ejected again without any attempt being made to access it.
 The 750 MB disk has no reflective spot.